seungtaemoon/Portfolio/vba-sap-document-batch-export/ExcelWorkbook/ReadMe.md

 This structure lets the macro:

 - Skip rows with `C = "N/A"` or `C = "Y"`.
-- For `C = "N"` and no existing PDF, attempt the full SAP‑to‑PDF workflow and update column `D` with the document ID.
+- For rows where C = "N" and no PDF already exists, the macro executes the SAP-to-PDF workflow and updates Column D with the retrieved document ID.